 These are some of the emotional consequences of chronic anxiety:

-Two important coping skills for overcoming anxiety are the ability to relax and manage stress, and the ability to change negative thinking.
-For more information, follow these links:
+For medical treatment of anxiety, refer to the page on anti-anxiety medication.
+Two important coping skills for overcoming anxiety are the ability to relax and manage stress through mind-body relaxation, and the ability to change negative thinking through cognitive therapy.

 1) National Comorbidity Survey Lifetime Prevalence Estimates, http://www.hcp.med.harvard.edu/ncs/